Hausdorff dimension of caloric measure: Abstract

 \section{Abstract}

 We examine caloric measures $\omega$ on general domains in $\RR^{n+1}=\RR^n\times\RR$ (space $\times$ time) from the perspective of geometric measure theory.
 On one hand, we give a direct proof of a consequence of a theorem of Taylor and Watson (1985) that the lower parabolic Hausdorff dimension of $\omega$ is at least $n$ and $\omega\ll\Haus^n$.
 On the other hand, we prove that the upper parabolic Hausdorff dimension of $\omega$ is at most $n+2-\beta_n$, where $\beta_n>0$ depends only on $n$.
 Analogous bounds for harmonic measures were first shown by Nevanlinna (1934) and Bourgain (1987).
-We also identify and correct an error in the paper by Bourgain.
 Heuristically, we show that the \emph{density} of obstacles in a cube needed to make it unlikely that a Brownian motion started outside of the cube exits a domain near the center of the cube must be chosen according to the ambient dimension.

 In the course of the proof, we give a caloric measure analogue of Bourgain's alternative: for any constants $0<\epsilon\ll_n \delta<1/2$ and closed set $E\subset\RR^{n+1}$, either (i) $E\cap Q$ has relatively large caloric measure in $Q\setminus E$ for every pole in $F$ or (ii) $E\cap Q_*$ has relatively small $\rho$-dimensional parabolic Hausdorff content for every $n<\rho\leq n+2$, where $Q$ is a cube, $F$ is a subcube of $Q$ aligned at the center of the top time-face, and $Q_*$ is a subcube of $Q$ that is close to, but separated backwards-in-time from $F$: Further, we supply a version of the strong Markov property for caloric measures.